espressif/esptool/docs/en/about.rst

 About
 =====

-Esptool was started by Fredrik Ahlberg (@themadinventor) as an unofficial community project.
-Later, it was maintained by Angus Gratton (@projectgus).
-It is now supported by Espressif Systems.
+Esptool was started by Fredrik Ahlberg (`themadinventor <https://github.com/themadinventor>`_) as an unofficial community project.
+Later, it was maintained by Angus Gratton (`projectgus <https://github.com/projectgus>`_).
+It is now supported by `Espressif Systems <https://espressif.com/>`_.

-Esptool is Free Software under a GPLv2 license.
+Esptool source code and this documentation are released as Free Software under GNU General Public License Version 2.
+See `the LICENSE <https://github.com/espressif/esptool/blob/master/LICENSE>`_ for a copy.